Jane Pickens: Career

+Picken's professional debut was uncredited when she sang on radio station WSB during a vacation while she was a student at Curtis Institute.
+The announcer introduced her as Miss Incognito because she didn't know whether authorities at the school would be pleased about her performing on radio.

 She sang in the Ziegfeld Follies of 1936 in a cast that included Fanny Brice and Gypsy Rose Lee.
 In 1940 she played opposite Ed Wynn in Boys and Girls Together on Broadway.
 Brooks Atkinson's review said she had "a most attractive voice."

 Pickens' other Broadway credits included Music in the Air (1951).

+Pickens's first formal concert was in Chillicothe, Missouri, on February 15, 1949.
+She said that she had trained for concerts, but her life had taken a different direction, going back to her singing with her sisters and continuing with her work on radio.
+She had performed in concert settings before that night, but other performers were involved in each of those occurrences.

 Pickens pursued her music career alone and had wide-ranging success, from musical comedy to opera and nightclub engagements.
 She had the American Melody Hour on CBS radio and the Jane Pickens Show on NBC radio, as well as a program on ABC television.

 In 1954, Pickens appeared in a 15-minute ABC television musical series, The Jane Pickens Show, which was replaced in the spring by The Martha Wright Show.

 She frequently performed benefits for charitable causes, including events for orphans, hospitals, youths, veterans and the disabled.
 When her career tapered off in the late 1950s, she turned to running hundreds of fund-raising affairs.
 Among her favorite causes were the Salvation Army and research into heart disease and cerebral palsy, a condition that afflicted her daughter.